esmakov/bittorrent-client/README.md

 ## TODOs
 - Test more than one torrent at a time
 - Send keepalives
+- Remove multiple torrents at once
 - Blacklist misbehaving peers
+- Stream bitfield changes to client
+- Persist number of bytes uploaded
+- Colored output for parse subcommand
+- Add and remove torrents without restarting
-- User-customized paths for downloads, config file
+- User-specified logging level, paths for downloads, path for config file
 - Use already-written bencode package to generate .torrent files (instead of pobrn/mktorrent)

 ### Optimizations